 Tsotsos offers a comprehensive, up-to-date overview of attention theories and models and a full description of the Selective Tuning model, confining the formal elements to two chapters and two appendixes.
-The text is accompanied by more than 100 illustrations in black and white and color; additional color illustrations and movies are available by clicking the Supplemental Content link in the navigation panel to the left.
+The text is accompanied by more than 100 illustrations in black and white and color; additional color illustrations and movies are available on the book's Web site

 About the Author

 John K. Tsotsos is Professor of Computer Science and Engineering, Distinguished Research Professor of Vision Science, Canada Research Chair in Computational Vision at York University, and a Fellow of the Royal Society of Canada (FRSC).